agj/cielos/README.md

 - `just develop` will launch a development server.
 - `just build` will create the release files under the `dist` directory.

+### Assets

+This repo does not include the sound assets used in the distributed version, which are the following:

+- `assets/select.mp3` — `JDSherbert - Pixel UI SFX Pack - Select 1 (Square).mp3` (mono version) from [JDSherbert's sound pack](https://jdsherbert.itch.io/ultimate-ui-sfx-pack).